 2.3.4 The allowable stresses indicated in 2.3.1 relate to tensile, compression and bending deformations and reduced stresses.
-The recommended transition coefficients of allowable stresses for other deformations as well as of those for calculation of welded, riveted and bolted connections are given in the Register Book of Normative Documents and Procedures (Vol. 2), 1980.

 2.3.5 The design and dimensions of interchangeable components and rope sockets shall be such as to prevent permanent deformations when tested with a proof load as specified in 10.2.1 and breaking when tested with an ultimate load according to 10.2.9.
 Items of interchangeable components which are manufactured in accordance with the standards and normative documents approved by the Register are considered as meeting the requirement.